Docs

 Claude Code skills

-Last Light ships a Claude Code plugin that teaches Claude Code to install, configure and operate Last Light and Last Light Evals — ask it e.g. "set up a Last Light server" or "scaffold an evals workspace". lastlight skills install (host-local) installs the bundled, version-matched skills: it uses the claude plugin marketplace when present, otherwise copies the skills into ~/.claude/skills.
+Last Light ships a Claude Code plugin that teaches Claude Code to install, configure and operate Last Light and Last Light Evals — ask it e.g. "set up a Last Light server" or "scaffold an evals workspace". lastlight skills install (host-local) installs the skills: when the claude CLI is present it registers the nearform/lastlight plugin marketplace and installs from GitHub — so the skills auto-update (claude plugin update) rather than being pinned to the CLI — otherwise it copies the bundled skills into ~/.claude/skills.
+Pass --local to use the copy bundled with this CLI instead of the remote.

 lastlight skills list # bundled skills + where they're installed